 Choosing the right insulation depends on your needs.
 Here are some popular ones:

-- Rigid Foam Insulation: It’s great for keeping heat in and is often used in DIY dog house projects8.
+- Rigid Foam Insulation: It’s great for keeping heat in and is often used in DIY dog house projects.

 - Wood Chips: They add natural insulation and are easy to replace.